in ,

 They’re the cowboys of the country music world, providing hundreds of classic hits that have defined generations.
 Fans wish they were them; new country artists want to be them.

 Who are the best male country singers of all time?
-Find out below.
+We’ve made a comprehensive list so you can know for sure!

 15. Kenny Chesney